 There is a little confusion about these dates.
 They still apply, but only if you’ve upgraded to the latest “8.1 Update” version of the software.
-And do note, this continued support only applies to this “Windows 8.1 Update” not simply the older “Windows 8.1”, for which support actually ended in May 2014.
-We can only hope that as Microsoft continues to improve its products, the company also finds a way to improve how it names them so as to stop confusing their customers.
+This continued support only applies to this “Windows 8.1 Update” not simply the older “Windows 8.1”, for which support actually ended in May 2014.
+We can only hope that as Microsoft continues to improve its products, the company also finds a way to improve how it names them to stop confusing their customers.

 However, the last three and a half years may seem a lifetime for any of the haters who found Windows 8, in its desktop edition especially, to be a frustrating and unfriendly program to use.
 Windows 8 does offer more speed and stability but without the traditional Start Button and Menu, people were left adrift and found the system hard to navigate.
 In addition, the intrusive start screen and constant need to sign in annoyed people, which is why so many of them have taken the chance to upgrade to Windows 10.

 It seems that this latest move by Microsoft, to drop support for Windows 8, is aimed at forcing the stragglers to move to Windows 10 too or at least to “Windows 8.1 Update” if they want to receive security patches and other updates.
 As is so often the case, many users simply ignore warnings to upgrade as support comes to an end as we saw with the panic that the end of support for XP caused.